 Here are the key reasons:

 - It’s easy to miss the beginning of the heat.
-The first sign of the heat is a bloody discharge from the dog’s vulva, often incorrectly labelled as bleeding.
+The first sign of the heat is a bloody discharge from the dog’s swollen vulva, often incorrectly labelled as bleeding.
 But what if the bloody vaginal discharge is not red, but pink or yellow?
 Another confusing thing is your female puppy may clean herself so you don’t see any vaginal bleeding.
 Noticing the start of the heat is hard.
-Therefore you can’t quite know form when to start counting the days.
+Therefore you can’t quite know when to start counting the days.
 And even if your vet takes blood tests to monitor ovulation, there is one more thing why breeding can still result in a pregnant dog.
 And that is…

 For more information on the heat cycle of female dogs